Gabrielafolabi/DEVOPS-PROJECT/LEMP STACK IMPLEMENTAION.md

 *  `$ sudo rm /var/www/your_domain/info.php`

 ### Retrieving Data From Mysql Database with PHP

 I will first of all create a database , and a user to access the database, and then create some datas stored in the database created.
 After which the datas will br retrieved with PHP from the database.

 step 1: creating database with name example_database

 * `mysql> sudo CREATE DATABASE example_datase;`

 step 2: I created a user with a password:
 * `mysql>  CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`

 step 3: Give the user permission to the database created

 * `mysql> GRANT ALL ON example_database.* TO 'example_user'@'%';`

 then exit; `mysql> exit`

-Then try to login to with the new user login:
+Then try to login  with the new user login:
 * `mysql> sudo -u example_database -p`

 then show the database:
 * `mysql> SHOW DATABASES;`